ruetten/Intelligent-Drone-Sim/README.md

 # GA-Drones
-Experiement with creating genettic algorithm based search methods for networks of drones
+Experiment with creating genetic algorithm based search methods for networks of drones